lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-1</b>.
 Local and global coordinate systems.</figcaption>
 </figure>

-**Global Coordinate System**
+### Global Coordinate System

 The global coordinate system is a Cartesian, three-dimensional space.
 Each point is expressed as a triplet of values (x,y,z) along the x, y, and z axes.
-This is the same system that was described in Chapter 3 (see “Coordinate Systems” on page 46).
+This is the same system that was described in [“Coordinate Systems”](/VTKBook/03Chapter3/#37-coordinate-transformation) in [Chapter 3 - Computer Graphics Primer](/VTKBook/03Chapter3)).

 The global coordinate system is always used to specify dataset geometry (i.e., the point coordinates), and data attributes such as normals and vectors.
 We will use the word “position” to indicate that we are using global coordinates.

-**Dataset Coordinate System**
+### Dataset Coordinate System

 The dataset, or local, coordinate system is based on combined topological and geometric coordinates.
 The topological coordinate is used to identify a particular cell (or possibly a subcell), and the geometric coordinate is used to identify a particular location within the cell.
 Together they uniquely specify a location in the dataset.
 Here we will use the word “location” to refer to local or dataset coordinates.